simonediberardino/JBomb-Spring-Backend/README.md

 # JBomb Backend

-This is the backend for the **JBomb game** and its website, implemented with Spring Boot framework.
+Backend for the **JBomb game** and its website, implemented with Spring Boot framework in Java.
 It provides a **server browser** for active game servers, handles **user reviews**, and uses **Redis** for fast in-memory caching.

 ---